 Images by Manuela Insixiengmay

-We’re big Robert Glasper fans here at Nordstrom, Glasper being the Grammy-winning musician doing the most–the most, we tell you–to keep jazz piano fresh, relevant and connected to the youth.
+We’re big Robert Glasper fans here at Nordstrom, Glasper being the Grammy-winning musician doing the most–the most, we tell you–to keep the sound of jazz piano fresh, relevant and connected to the youth.

 He’s all over the rap album of the year, Kendrick Lamar’s To Pimp a Butterfly.
-And Glasper’s upcoming album on Blue Note Records, Covered, consists of live versions of songs by wide-ranging acts he loves: Miles Davis, Jhené Aiko and Radiohead, among others.
+And further indicating his breadth, Glasper’s upcoming album on Blue Note Records, Covered, includes live versions of songs by Miles Davis, Jhené Aiko and Radiohead.

 Keep scrolling to read Glasper’s thoughts on where an uninitiated person should start with Miles’ albums, the courageousness of Kendrick Lamar, his top five emcees–and listen to him extemporaneously rap Tupac’s verse from Digital Underground’s “All Around the World.”

 Nordstrom blogs: What’s the last book you read?

 Robert Glasper: The last whole book I read?
 Or just book I’ve been kinda reading?
 These days I can’t read whole books.
 The last book I dove into was “Walk Tall” about Cannonball Adderley, with a foreword by Quincy Jones.

 He has a building named after him at Garfield High School.
 Kind of a legendary jazz program at Garfield.